-As defined in TS 23.273, the LMF performs location calculation based on ML model, which was trained by NWDAF containing MTLF or the LMF.
+As defined in TS 23.273, the LMF may perform location calculation based on ML model, which was trained by NWDAF containing MTLF or the LMF.

-AS defined in TS 23.288, the LMF retrieves ML model for AI/ML Positioning from NWDAF containing MTLF.
+AS defined in TS 23.288, the LMF may retrieve ML model for AI/ML Positioning from NWDAF containing MTLF.

-AS defined in TS 23.273, the LMF collects input data from RAN and UE to train or monitor the performance of the LMF-based AI/ML models for AI/ML-based positioning.
+AS defined in TS 23.273, the LMF collects input data from RAN and UE and may also expose to NWDAF to train or monitor the performance of the ML models for LMF-based AI/ML positioning.

-SA2 asks RAN1, RAN2 and RAN 3 to take the above SA2 work status into consideration when do corresponding RAN work.

-To RAN 1, RAN 2 and RAN3:
+To RAN 1 and RAN 2:

+For case 2b, SA2 has already captured some procedures in corresponding R19 specifications, but has also captured the following Editor’s Notes on the interaction between the LMF and UE which depend on RAN progress:

+Editor's note: The procedure to collect the input data for AI/ML based positioning calculation by the LMF from the UE is FFS.
+The procedure will be coordinated with RAN WGs.

+Editor's note: The input data used for AI/ML based positioning will be decided by RAN WGs.

-Q1: SA2 asks RAN1, RAN2 and RAN 3 about the current progress and future work plans about the case 2b and 3b.
+Q1: SA2 asks RAN1, RAN2 to provide current progress and future work plans on data types and procedures defined for case 2b.
 If there is any existing agreement in RAN, please provide a reference.

-As for data collection by the LMF from RAN and UE for AI/ML Positioning, there is a left-over issue as following:

-Editor's note: The procedure to collect the input data for AI/ML based positioning calculation by the LMF from the NG-RAN is subject to RAN WG progress and feedback.

-Q2: SA2 asks RAN1, RAN2 and RAN3 to provide current progress and future work plans on data types and procedures defined for both case 2b and case 3b.
-If there is any existing agreement in RAN, please provide a reference.

 2 Actions

-To RAN 1, RAN2 and RAN3

 ACTION:

-SA2 asks RAN1, RAN2 and RAN 3 to take the above SA2 work status into consideration when do corresponding RAN work.

-SA2 asks RAN1, RAN2 and RAN 3 about the current progress and future work plans about the case 2b and 3b.
-If there is any existing agreement in RAN, please provide a reference.
+To RAN 1, RAN2

-SA2 asks RAN1, RAN2 and RAN 3 to provide current progress and future work plans on data types and procedures defined for both case 2b and case 3b.
+SA2 asks RAN1, RAN2 to provide current progress and future work plans on data types and procedures defined for case 2b.
 If there is any existing agreement in RAN, please provide a reference.